Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Background

-Another approach is to approximate each $G_i$ independently; however, that method may lead to redundant approximations of boundaries or parts of $G_i$ that do not belong to the overall boundary feasible region. \end{rem}
+Another possibility is to approximate each $G_i$ independently; however, this may lead to redundant approximations of boundaries or parts of $G_i$ that do not belong to the overall boundary feasible region. \end{rem}